rekalogika/rekalogika.dev/docs/api-lite/06-pagination.md

 * Doctrine ORM `QueryBuilder`.
 * Doctrine `Selectable`.

+If Rekapager is enabled, but the underlying collection object is not supported, the method will fall back to the default offset-based pagination.

 ## Keyset Pagination (or Cursor Pagination) using Rekapager

 The package supports keyset pagination using our [Rekapager](/rekapager)